logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 256: Given a linked list, rearrange the node values such that they appear in alternating low -> high -> low -> high ... form
 - Q 257: Given an array of integers out of order, determine the bounds of the smallest window (indices) that must be sorted in order for the entire array to be sorted
 - Q 258: Given a binary tree, write an algorithm to print the nodes in boustrophedon order
+- Q 259: Given a dictionary of words, determine the letters the first player should start with, such that with optimal play they cannot lose